XCSoar/XCSoar/XCSoarV4-README.txt

 Changes from 4.5 to HEAD:

+- Added NMEA processing and NE (NMEA Events) into InputEvents
 - Minor terrain rendering fixes at close zoom levels
 - Improvements to topology polygon rendering
 - Added ETA infoboxes (as distinct from ETE)